tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Pricing-API.md

 {{% /alert %}}

-## Months Without Interest (MSI - Meses Sin Intereses){#msi}
+## MSI - Interest-Free Months

-For accounts in Mexico, you can offer customers the option to pay in a set number of interest-free installments.
-To enable this feature, contact your sales representative.
+In Mexico, General Interest-Free Installments are commonly known as **Meses sin Intereses (MSI)**.
+This option allows you to offer fixed payment plans (3, 6, 9, 12, or 18 months) without interest, without the need to reference a promotion ID.

 ### Considerations